zaphosting/docs/docs/redm-licensekey.md

 ---
 id: redm-licensekey
-title: "RedM: Add your own license key (Patreon) to the server"
+title: "RedM: Add Custom License Key"
-description: Information on how to create your own custom license key (from Patreon) and add it to your RedM server from ZAP-Hosting - ZAP-Hosting.com documentation
+description: Information on creating a custom license key and adding it to your RedM server from ZAP-Hosting - ZAP-Hosting.com documentation
 sidebar_label: Own License Key
 services:
   - gameserver